 ALERT from SAM.gov: The first time you log in to SAM.gov after June 29, 2018, you’ll be asked to create a login.gov user account (if you don’t already have one).
 Going forward, you will use your login.gov username and password every time you log in to SAM.gov.
 Your current SAM.gov username and password will no longer work.
 If you are renewing or registering a new entity in SAM.gov, you must mail an original, signed notarized letter stating that you are the authorized Entity Administrator for the entity associated with the DUNS number.
 Read the FAQs to learn more about these process changes.
 Currently SAM.gov recommends that registrations and renewals submit their notarized letters at least 45 days in advance of expiration dates or anticipated needs.
 Please note that you will be unable to access Grants.gov Workspace or fillable application forms until your SAM.gov registration is active.

-Digital Humanities Advancement Grants (DHAG) support digital projects throughout their lifecycles, from early start-up phases through implementation and long-term sustainability.
+Digital Humanities Advancement Grants (DHAG) support digital projects at different stages throughout their lifecycles, from early start-up phases through implementation and sustainability.
 Experimentation, reuse, and extensibility are hallmarks of this program, leading to innovative work that can scale to enhance scholarly research, teaching, and public programming in the humanities.
 You can find a discussion of the forms that experimentation can take in the Frequently Asked Questions document.

 This program is offered twice per year.
 Proposals are welcome for digital initiatives in any area of the humanities.

 Through a special partnership with NEH and pending the availability of appropriated funds, the Institute of Museum and Library Services (IMLS) anticipates providing additional funding to this program to encourage innovative collaborations between museum or library professionals and humanities professionals to advance preservation of, access to, use of, and engagement with digital collections and services.
 IMLS and NEH may jointly fund some DHAG projects that involve collaborations with museums and/or libraries.

 Digital Humanities Advancement Grants may involve